World War II veteran meets three Italian brothers he saved in 1944 | Look how nice it is

 The veteran says the fearless mother is the real heroine of the story.
 “Can you imagine throwing yourself in front of a gun and yelling at soldiers?” he said in an interview with The Associated Press.

-Among the terrifying memories of the war, those three children were some of the few fond memories the veteran keeps from that time.
-And who helped him during crises and nightmares caused by war traumas.
+Amidst the terrifying memories of the war, those three children were some of the few good memories the veteran kept from that time.
+And this memory helped him during the crises and nightmares caused by war traumas.